 This is a 4 days full day training that covers 10 knowledge areas of PMBOK at length.
-It enhances the knowledge on critical project management concepts such as stakeholder management, communications management, scope management, time management, cost management, earned value management, risk management, procurement management etc. THis is most preferable certification for the people who handle waterfall projects of medium to large size.
-This will be useful for those who want to get into hands on project management to handle projects individually and to make them success by applying the true project management practices.
+It enhances the knowledge of critical project management concepts such as stakeholder management, communications management, scope management, time management, cost management, earned value management, risk management, procurement management etc. This is a preferable certification for the people who handle waterfall projects of medium to large size.
+This will be useful for those who want to get into hands-on project management to handle projects individually and to make them success by applying the true project management practices.
 This certification is being provided by Project Management Institute, USA (www.pmi.org)

 MS Project (Latest Version):

 MS project is most famous project scheduling tool that is being used by almost all project managers.
 This tool helps to schedule, track the progress of your project effectively and efficiently.
-There is a 2 days extensive hands on training that helps the participants to get in depth understanding of MS project features.
-It covers most commonly used features such as creating tasks, sequence them using 4 relationships, add resources to the tasks, add resource calendars, holidays, resource billing rates, baseline the project schedule, update the project progress and track the variances, generate various management reports etc. This training is very useful for those who are into project management and want to manage their projects smartly and to provide their project status reporting with quantification instead of just using some colours like green, amber, red which does not give true picture of the project progress.
+There is 2 days extensive hands-on training that helps the participants to get in-depth understanding of MS project features.
+It covers most commonly used features such as creating tasks, sequence them using 4 relationships, add resources to the tasks, adds resource calendars, holidays, resource billing rates, baseline the project schedule, update the project progress and track the variances, generate various management reports etc. This training is very useful for those who are into project management and want to manage their projects smartly and to provide their project status reporting with quantification instead of just using some colours like green, amber, red which does not give the true picture of the project progress.

 My training Links:

 - Product Backlog, User Stories, Definition of Done